 It is called ‘Soldierstone’.
 This clip is from a Colorado television station.
 They noted that they had broadcast

 the story with the promise that they would keep the location of the site a secret.

 Most interesting!
 And, very international!
 One of the small surrounding markers (towards the end

 of the video) is in Japanese and dedicated to the Japanese soldiers who died in Indo-China between

 The public has discovered a hidden war memorial.

 By Grace Hood, KUNC - Hidden Colorado

 [Received from Marc Yablonka, November 2018.]

 When Marc submitted this, he wrote: "This was conceived, designed and built by the late LTC Stuart Beckley who served multiple tours in SE Asia.
-My comments here are true because they're what Stu told me when I knew him via mail and voice tapes several decades ago, before cancer killed him.
+My comments here are true because they're what Stu told me when I knew him via mail and voice tapes several decades ago before cancer killed him.
 Stu served multiple SE Asia tours, in VN, Laos, Thailand, always as an advisor as he preferred.
 He had a close affinity with SE Asian people and their cause to build a just, decent society.
-Of course wangling for advisor tours did not boost one's career but Stu didn't care.
-He married a Thai woman, Panee, and they had at least one son who eventually became an Infantry officer and his his jump wings pinned on him by his Dad.
+Of course, wangling for advisor tours did not boost one's career but Stu didn't care.
+He married a Thai woman, Panee, and they had at least one son who eventually became an Infantry officer and his jump wings pinned on him by his Dad.
 It was a race to get things finished but Stu pressed on.
-He had profound respect and reverence for SE Asia's KIA and the monument is not only one to U.S. but to all who died fighting communism."
+He had profound respect and reverence for SE Asia's KIA and the monument is not only one to the U.S. but to all who died fighting communism."

 This link goes to Blackpony.ORG run by Bob Peetz and covers much of the above plus much more of the story.